TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models: Preliminaries

 \subsection{Structural Taxonomy of Tasks}

-The downstream tasks in \bench{} share a common structural formulation designed to reflect the online, window-based nature of plasma control and forecasting in tokamak experiments.
+The downstream tasks in \bench\ share a common structural formulation designed to reflect the online, window-based nature of plasma control and forecasting in tokamak experiments.
 Rather than operating on full-shot signals (as is often done in offline post-discharge analysis), our tasks are defined using \textbf{input window} and \textbf{output window} anchored at a reference time point.

 Each task consists of one or more \emph{input signals}, and one or more \emph{output signals} also referred to as targets.
 Inputs typically include both diagnostic signals (e.g., magnetics, radiatives, kinetics) and actuator signals (e.g., voltages, fueling), while outputs include either diagnostic signals or derived quantities like equilibrium reconstructions.

-The alignment between the input and output windows naturally induces several families of modeling objectives: \begin{itemize} \item \textbf{Reconstruction.} Given a set of diagnostic signals $A$ over the interval $[t_0-\Delta_{input}, t_0]$, the goal is to reconstruct a related set of signals $B$ over the \emph{same} interval.
+The alignment between input and output windows naturally induces families of modeling objectives: \begin{itemize}[topsep=0pt, partopsep=0pt, parsep=0pt, itemsep=0pt] \item \textbf{Reconstruction.} Given a set of diagnostic signals $A$ over the interval $[t_0-\Delta_{input}, t_0]$, the goal is to reconstruct a related set of signals $B$ over the \emph{same} interval.

 \item \textbf{Autoregressive (AR) Forecasting.} Given diagnostic signals $A$ over $[t_0-\Delta_{input}, t_0]$ together with actuator trajectories over $[t_0-\Delta_{input}, t_0+\Delta_{output}]$, predict future values of the same diagnostic signals $A$ over $[t_0, t_0+\Delta_{output}]$.